Reporting Customs Fraud Under the False Claims Act

 How to Report Customs Fraud

-To report customs fraud effectively, an individual should first speak with a whistleblower law firm to learn the right way to lawfully gather evidence related to the fraudulent activities, such as documents, emails, and any other relevant information that can substantiate the claim.
-Since qui tam cases technically represent the interest of the United States, not the relator, whistleblowers are not allowed to file qui tam cases “pro se,” or without a lawyer.
-As such, it is necessary to work with a customs fraud lawyer who can evaluate the strength of the evidence and advise customs fraud whistleblowers on the best course of action.
+To report customs fraud effectively, an individual should first consult with a whistleblower law firm.
+These experienced attorneys can guide whistleblowers in lawfully gathering evidence related to fraudulent activities, such as documents, emails, and other relevant information to substantiate the claim.
+Since qui tam cases represent the interests of the United States, not the relator, whistleblowers cannot file qui tam cases “pro se” (without a lawyer).
+Therefore, working with a customs fraud lawyer who can evaluate the strength of the evidence and advise customs fraud whistleblowers on the best course of action.